MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 I don't use Capistrano to often any more as it requires setting up & _maintaining_ of servers.
 I really discourage developers from burdening themselves with server maintenance, as it's a large time sink which can be avoided by using a platform which removes this need.

+## Cloud 66

+I used Cloud 66 in the past (Both their Maestro & classic Ruby on Rails offerings).
+It's a nice service & being able to connect a codebase, the just deploy it out to your AWS account is enjoyable.

+I did find getting metrics of my application a little tricky and as the cost scales with the amount of server, it can feel very expensive if you're running a few small servers.

 ## Google App Engine

 Getting up and going was pretty straight forward.
 They had a fairly [clear guide](https://cloud.google.com/ruby/rails/using-cloudsql-postgres) to get going from my local terminal, which looked fairly easily to translate to a GitHub Action if I wanted to deploy in an automated fashion.